MakotoTheKnight/codeschool-intellij/README.md

  - RubyMine
  - PyCharm

-If your IDE isn't on the list, give it a try anyway - let me know if it works without any major issues.
+If your JetBrains IDE isn't on the list, give it a try anyway - let me know if it works without any major issues.

 How to Build
 ============